Satyam638/movie-booking-system-backend/README.md

 The system supports movie & theatre management, show scheduling, seat availability validation, booking workflow, and simulated payment processing.

 ---
-You can See the Demo of my Movie Booking System using https://movie-booking-system-backend-fzx0.onrender.com/
+You can See the Demo of my Movie Booking System using movie-booking-system-backend-production.up.railway.app

 # 🚀 Features